wb-gs507938/mysql/intl.en-US/User Guide/Data migration/Migrate SQL Server to cloud/Migrate data to RDS for SQL Server 2012__2016.md

 -   Basic series \(single-node\): RDS for SQL Server 2016/2012 Web or Enterprise Edition
 -   High-availability series \(dual-node\): RDS for SQL Server 2016/2012 Standard or Enterprise Edition

-For instructions on how to migrate data to RDS for SQL Server 2008 R2 Enterprise Edition \(high-availability series\), see [EN-US\_TP\_7997.md\#](intl.en-US/User Guide/Data migration/Migrate SQL Server to cloud/Migrate data to RDS for SQL Server 2008 R2.md#).
+For instructions on how to migrate data to RDS for SQL Server 2008 R2 Enterprise Edition \(high-availability series\), see [Migrate data to RDS for SQL Server 2008 R2](intl.en-US/User Guide/Data migration/Migrate SQL Server to cloud/Migrate data to RDS for SQL Server 2008 R2.md#).

 ## Restrictions {#section_pzt_zsj_zdb .section}